AsterRJ/Workflow-Builder/README.md

 ## 7. Possible Extensions

+* Thinking over it, using the perspective of lenses to define get/set for compilation functions individually could enhance the process significantly.
 * Include training the local LLM of choice on your specific datatsets to ensure responses are structured in ways you may expect.
 * Add in a RAG setup to provide rich information instead of pre-made json files retrieved from the backend.
 * Add authentication and multi-user support.